KeirSP/react-quiz-app-1/README.md

 * Keir: Start working on results page.
 Possible blocker - data from quiz page needs to be available (once Huseyin has completed)
 * Medyen: Start looking into testing.
 No blockers
 * Igor: Continue with testing.
 No blockers
+* Completed results page, with a leaderboard and answer details.
+Testing complete to 40% overall coverage.
+Started some styling
+## Day 4
+# Standup
+* Huseyin: Check to see if I can improve the table rendering code to give unique IDs.
+Then styling / testing.
+No blockers
+* Keir: Try to finish off styling / testing.
+No blockers
+* Igor: Finish off testing - resolve some bugs.
+No blockers
+* Medyen: Try to finish off styling / testing.
+No blockers